 White vinegar is readily available at every supermarket, convenience store, or online.
 Make sure you do not make the mistake of getting balsamic, malt, or any other variety!

-The purchased descaling solutions for Keurig and other coffee brewers are probably a little easier to use than vinegar.
+The purchased descaling solutions for Keurig and other coffee brewers are probably a little easier to use than white vinegar.
 However, they are usually more expensive and do not necessarily do a better job!

 Many manufacturers recommend using their descaling solution for their coffee makers.
 When you’re descaling for Keurig, it’s no exception You typically can purchase those commercial products in consumer electronic stores or online.